MetabAlanazi/ArtistryHub/apps/social-worker/README.md

 ### Common Issues

 1. **Access Denied**
-   - Ensure you're logged in with an artist or admin account
+   - Ensure you're logged in with a social worker or admin account
-   - Use correct password: `Artist2024!Creative#`
+   - Use correct password: `Social2024!Help#`
    - Run `yarn db:seed:readme` from root to refresh users

 2. **Authentication Errors**